 Learn how to make winter shelters, or purchase one!
 Here’s a good list.
 They could save lives during the harsh cold of winter.

-Consider adopting or fostering one of these wonderful rescued kitties of East Harlem!
+Consider adopting or fostering one of these wonderful rescued cats of East Harlem!
 View available kitties here.